Group-26-COP4655/LibraryApp/README.md

       | `GET`         | /volumes/brief/isbn/key.json                      | Get the link to read a book                  |
       | `GET`         | /books?bibkeys=ISBN:key&jscmd=details&format=json | Get the details of a book                    |

+## Functionality

+### User Stories

+**Required Must-have Stories**

+- [X] User sees and taps on the app icon to open app
+- [X] User sees a styled launch screen while the app launches
+- [X] User can tap on login button to be taken to login screen or
+- [X] User can tap on signup button to be taken to signup screen
+- [X] If logging in, then check if username and password matches in order to go to the dashboard
+- [X] If signing up, then check that the username and email are not already being used
+- [X] If there's an error in the process, then the user sees the error displayed
+- [X] Fetch user row and rows of associated tables from the server
+- [X] If signing up, then add a new row to the server table for new user
+- [X] Fetch the top 20 books to be displayed in the selection tab by default
+- [X] User's session is opened and saved
+[] User sees the collection of books that they are borrowing sorted by name of book [] User also sees the navigation bar at the bottom of the screen [] User can navigate to the bookmarks screen using the navigation bar to continue reading each book [] User can navigate to the selection screen using the navigation bar to see the selection of books [] User can navigate to the profile screen using the navigation bar to see the logout button and profile details and settings [] User can continue reading the book
+[] User sees the book's cover author, summary, genre, rating, and how many others have read it [] User can rate the book
+[] User can favorite the book
+[] User taps on a bookmarked book to continue reading [] User reads the book
+[] User turns the pages
+[] User makes a bookmark
+[] User can scroll through the top 20 books that are displayed by default [] User can search for a book by genre, title, or author [] User can sort the books by rating, popularity, name of author (alphabetically), title of book (alphabetically), or length [] User can select a book to go to the book's checkout screen [] User sees the book's cover, title, author, summary, rating, and number of time it has been checked out [] User taps the checkout button
+[] User can logout
+[] User's session is closed when logging out
+[] User sees their username at the top (to the left of the logout button) [] User seen profile picture, a bio, and their favorited books

+**Optional Nice-to-have Stories**

+[] User can add friends
+[] User can share their library
+[] User can direct message friends
+[] Can see and post reviews